Monaa-cmd/Mental-Health/Readme.md

 ```

 - Ask:
-    What factors lead to depression?
+    What factors lead to depression (higher percentage)?
-    [personal interest] Does deprivation of sleep lead to higher chances of depression?
+    [personal interest] Does deprivation of sleep/job satisfaction lead to higher chances of depression?
-    Analyze how factors like gender, age, family history, and remote work affect mental health in tech.
+    Higher correlation between variables?
+    Should remote or hybrid work be promoted?
     Explore trends in seeking help and employer support.
 - Prepare
 - Process